 Step 5: Purchase tires for your fleet with integrated electronics

 Most manufacturers today offer integrated electronics in the tire.
-Bridgestone, for example, partnered with Microsoft to develop the first real-time Tire Damage Monitoring System.
-This novel system increases the life of tires and reduces accidents by alerting drivers of road hazards.
-Additionally, the system monitors tire pressure.
+Bridgestone, for example, partnered with Microsoft to develop the first real-time Tire Damage Monitoring System (TDMS), and Continental has a powerful Tire Pressure Monitoring System (TPMS) as well.
+These systems increase the life of tires and TDMS reduces accidents by alerting drivers about road hazards.
+Both systems monitor tire pressure.

 Sensors embedded in the rubber can measure everything from tire pressure and tread depth to temperature changes in the tire and the road.
 Tire monitoring technology is developing steadily, promising to decrease wear and tear, and increase overall fuel efficiency.

 Collecting data in real time helps companies better track the overall day-to-day efficiency of their fleet.
 Nowadays, many fleets have access to technology that helps diagnose and forewarn about potential failures.
-Things like under- or over-inflated tires, low treads, and slow leaks can cause unnecessary wear and tear, significantly shortening the life of tires.
+Things like under- or over-inflated tires, low treads, and slow leaks can cause unnecessary wear and tear, significantly shortening tire lifespan.

 A common mistake is mounting the wrong tire for the truck, causing poor performance and potential road accidents.
 These maintenance problems can cause unnecessary risk and downtime, costing your fleet business money.
-With digital tools available today, like WEX Telematics, your entire fleet can get the most out of your tire stock by regularly checking diagnostics on all of your vehicles.
+With the range of digital tools available today, your entire fleet can get the most out of your tire stock by regularly checking diagnostics on all of your vehicles.

 With the ability to automatically capture your truck’s data, you have much more control over your fleet’s performance and savings.
 When your diagnostics pick up things like uneven or accelerated tire wear or tire failures, they can help pinpoint the root of the problem; which may be something mechanical such as suspension or alignment problems.

-The ability to examine overall fleet data over time will give you the tools to begin predicting maintenance issues before they’re actually required, reducing your overall tire spend while anticipating future needs.
+The ability to examine overall fleet data over time will give you the tools to begin predicting maintenance issues before any maintenance is actually required, reducing your overall tire spend while anticipating future needs.

 While you’re saving on expenses and optimizing fleet operations, you’re also monitoring the safety of your fleet on an ongoing basis.
-An added benefit: The fewer accidents and delays on the road, the more you can maximize your profits and reinvest in your company.
+An added benefit: The fewer accidents and delays on the road, the more you can maximize your profits and reinvest those profits back into your company.

 The ability to properly manage the tire stock for your fleet of commercial trucks can save you thousands of dollars each year.
-The WEX Edge savings network, for instance, offers exclusive discounts on tires and all things that keep your fleet business moving with ease – including fuel, hotels, wireless services, and more.
-When you're managing a business and its budget, every dollar matters.
+The WEX EDGE savings network, for instance, offers exclusive discounts on tires and many of the other ancillary costs that keep your fleet business moving with ease – including fuel, hotels, and wireless services.
+When you’re managing a business and its budget, every dollar matters.

 To learn more about WEX, a dynamic and nimble global organization, with expertise in fuel management, please visit our About WEX page.